abdulmeLINK/flopy-net/README.md

-> 🚀 **DEVELOPER'S CALL - SEEKING CONTRIBUTORS - HIGH PRIORITY AREAS**
+**🚀 DEVELOPER'S CALL - SEEKING CONTRIBUTORS - HIGH PRIORITY AREAS**

 FLOPY-NET is actively seeking contributions in **critical areas** that would significantly improve the platform's usability and adoption:

->
-> **🎯 Architecture & Complexity Reduction**
+**Architecture & Complexity Reduction**
-> - Our architecture is similart to microservice nature.
-Simplify microservices architecture and reduce inter-service dependencies
+- Simplify microservices architecture and reduce inter-service dependencies
-> - Streamline configuration management and reduce config file redundancy
+- Streamline configuration management and reduce config file redundancy
-> - Improve code organization and software pattern consistency
+- Improve code organization and software pattern consistency
-> - Standardize file structures across components
+- Standardize file structures across components

->
-> **🔧 FL Framework Extensibility**
+**FL Framework Extensibility**
-> - Create truly generic base FL client/server classes for general-purpose FL projects
+- Create truly generic base FL client/server classes for general-purpose FL projects
-> - Develop plug-and-play ML model integration system
+- Develop plug-and-play ML model integration system
-> - Design standardized interfaces for custom FL algorithms and aggregation methods
+- Design standardized interfaces for custom FL algorithms and aggregation methods

->
-> **⚠️ Critical Stability & Usability Issues**
+**⚠️ Critical Stability & Usability Issues**
-> - Comprehensive testing suite and CI/CD pipeline implementation
+- Comprehensive testing suite and CI/CD pipeline implementation
-> - Policy Engine reliability and security improvements
+- Policy Engine reliability and security improvements
-> - Documentation gaps and setup complexity reduction
+- Documentation gaps and setup complexity reduction
-> - Network simulation stability and GNS3 integration robustness
+- Network simulation stability and GNS3 integration robustness
-> - Error handling and logging standardization
+- Error handling and logging standardization

->
-> **📖 See [Contributing](#contributing) section below for detailed guidelines.**
+**📖 See [Contributing](#contributing) section below for detailed guidelines.**

 > ⚠️ **ALPHA VERSION WARNING**
 > This is an **alpha development version** of FLOPY-NET.
 Many features are **not fully tested** and may contain bugs or incomplete implementations.
 The **Policy Engine** in particular has **untrusted policy types** and enforcement mechanisms that are still under development.
 Use this platform for research and development purposes only - **NOT for production environments**.